-Zen Community of Oregon is a Zen Buddhist community in the lineage of Taizan Maezumi Roshi (1931-1995).
-Leaving Japan for the United States, Maezumi Roshi’s life vow was to plant the Dharma deeply in the soil of North America.
+Zen Community of Oregon is a Soto Zen Buddhist community in lineage of Taizan Maezumi Roshi (1931-1995).
+Maezumi Roshi’s life vow was to plant the Dharma deeply in the soil of North America.

-Led by teachers Jan Chozen Bays Roshi and Hogen Bays Roshi, the primary purpose of Zen Community of Oregon is to express and make accessible the wisdom and compassion of the Buddha’s teachings, as transmitted through an authentic, historical lineage and to support and maintain Zen Buddhist practice in order to realize and actualize our Buddha nature in everyday life.
+ZCO is led by teachers Jan Chozen Bays, Roshi, and Hogen Bays, Roshi.
+The primary purpose of Zen Community of Oregon is to express and make accessible the wisdom and compassion of the Buddha’s teachings as transmitted through an authentic, historical lineage, and to support and maintain Zen Buddhist practice, in order to realize and actualize our Buddha nature in everyday life.

 There are a multitude of ways to practice Zen Buddhism with ZCO.
-Regular meditation, one-on-one or group interaction with a teacher, workshops and talks, peer-led Dharma discussion groups, and short and long silent mediation retreats are offered.
+Regular meditation, one-on-one or group interaction with a teacher, workshops and talks, peer-led Dharma discussion groups, and short and long silent mediation retreats.